 Apprenticeship Program - Limited Energy Technicians

-3-Year Program – License A: Install, maintain, replace and repair electrical systems and equipment of under 100 volt-amperes, such as intrusion/burglar alarms, fire systems, closed circuit TV's and much more.
+2-Year Program – License B: Install, maintain, replace and repair electrical systems and equipment of under 100 volt-amperes, including communications systems (data telecommunications, intercom and paging) and specialized control systems (HVAC, medical, boiler, clock and instrumentation).

 - H.S.
 Diploma or GED

 - Minimum of one year of high school algebra with a grade of 'C' or better (or equivalent).
 Equivalent may be one term of College Algebra Math 60 and 65 or Math 70 with a grade of 'C'.

 - Must be at least 18 years of age

 * Local apprenticeship committee may require additional qualifications.